amitanmol/AAUtil/README.md

 - Validate password field.
 - Get path of app document directory.
 - Get device token string.
-- Print log in console only in debug mode.
+- Print log in console, only in debug mode.
+- Get month name from date.
+- Get day from date.
+- Get year from date.